Earth Sciences (ESCI)

 H:History of Meteorology

 Sedimentary and tectonic characteristics of the continental margins and deep ocean basins; principles and processes of sediment transport and deposition in the marine environment; applications of geophysical methods at sea; marine mineral resources.
 3 hrs. lec.
-Offered only in summers of even years at the Marine Science Consortium field station.
+Offered only in summers of even years at the Chincoteague Bay Field Station.
 Prereq: C- or higher in ESCI 261 or 221.

 Physical properties of seawater; mass and energy budgets of the ocean; typical distribution of water characteristics, global balances; the conservation equations; equations of motion; fluid motion in rotating systems.
 Conservation of vorticity; wind and thermohaline circulation; currents and eddies; wind-generated waves; tides and other waves; Exchange of buoyancy and heat fluxes in the atmosphere-ocean boundary layer; Climate Change and the Ocean.
 A required course for Ocean Sciences and Coastal Studies majors and elective for other earth sciences programs.
 Combination of lecture and laboratory exercises.
 2 hrs. lec., 2 hrs. lab.
 Offered in fall of odd years.
 Prereq: ESCI 261 or ESCI 241; MATH 161, PHYS 131 or PHYS 231, or permission of Instructor.
 3.000 Credit hours 2.000 Lecture hours 2.000 Lab hours.